filterpaper/qmk_userspace/readme.md

 # Tap Hold Configuration
-Home row mods are made usable with these settings:
+Home row mods are more usable personally with these settings:

 ## Ignore Mod Tap Interrupt
 ```c